Ozil defends controversial picture with Erdogan

 "I get that this may be hard to understand, as in most cultures the political leader cannot be thought of as being separate from the person.
 But in this case it is different.
 Whatever the outcome would've been in this previous election, or the election before that, I would have still taken the picture."

+Ozil and Gundogan, who both have Turkish roots, were booed by German fans in pre-World Cup friendlies after posing with Erdogan in May in London.

+Manchester City midfielder Gundogan presented him with a signed club shirt on which he had written "to my president".

-Ozil, 29, came in for stinging criticism in Germany for their shock first-round defeat at the World Cup.
+After the tournament, Ozil came in for stinging criticism in Germany for the side's shock first-round defeat at the World Cup.

 Team boss Oliver Bierhoff suggested after the debacle that Germany should have considered dropping Ozil after his failure to explain himself over the Erdogan picture.